Discover our wide range of expertise for your project.

 Orava Castle in Oravský Podzámok is located on a steep cliff 112 metres above the river with the same name.
 The northern rock face had become unstable due to weathering and natural erosion.
 Basler & Hofmann Slovakia planned comprehensive rock stabilisation with protective nets and a dynamic rockfall barrier.

-The expansion of the D3 motorway on the approximately fourkilometrelong section OščadnicaČadca, Bukov, will create an efficient traffic area on the European northsouth axis.
-The project includes twelve bridge structures, the construction of a new tunnel tube during ongoing operations, 22 retaining and frame walls, and the demolition of 45 buildings.
-Basler & Hofmann Slovakia is contributing its expertise in tunnelling, as well as road and bridge construction to the project.
+The completion of the right lane of the D3 motorway on the approximately four-kilometer section between Oščadnica, Čadca, and Bukov will create a full-capacity motorway connection between the north-south axis of the TENT corridor.
+The project includes twelve bridge structures, the construction of a new tunnel tube, which is planned to be implemented while the existing half-lane of the D3 motorway remains in full operation, 22 retaining and retaining walls, and the demolition of 45 buildings.
+Basler & Hofmann Slovakia contributed to the project with its expertise in tunnel boring, road and bridge construction, geotechnical structures, and engineering networks.

 Milochov tunnel